pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/30_Rendering_PDFs.md

 ## Advanced example

 > **Note**
-> The example is valid even though HeadlessChrome is deprecated in 10.6 but will be replaced by `Pimcore\Bundle\WebToPrintBundle\Processor\Chromium` in 11.
+> The example should be considered as valid, even though HeadlessChrome is deprecated in 10.6 and will be replaced by `Pimcore\Bundle\WebToPrintBundle\Processor\Chromium` in 11.

 ```php
 class BlogController extends FrontendController